Affan2008/Affan2008.github.io/README.md

 # Personal website
 My personal website.
-Now includes SoftMuseum (gallery for operating systems and applications in the past) inside
+Now includes SoftMuseum (gallery for operating systems and applications in the past) inside.

+Pretty much dead for now bruh.